 3. Schuykill Banks

 We’re all about Autumn walks through the Schuykill Banks.
 This beautiful boardwalk along the Schuykill River turns into a spectacular display of gold and orange in October when Philadelphia’s fall foliage begins to reach its peak.
+Whether you choose to walk or bike along the banks, indeed you’ll be blown away by how aesthetically pleasing the area is in the peak of Autumn.
+You’ll surely fall in love with Philly once again!

 4. University City